RubyMetric/rbenv-for-windows/README.md

 rbenv update
 ```

-Note that, this tool is still under active development, if you've encoutered some error, UPDATE FIRST!
+Note that, this tool is still under active development, if you've encountered some error, UPDATE FIRST!

 <br>